Using DevOps hooks ¶

 hooks subdirectory of each product directory in the Docker Builds repository.

 entrypoint.sh startup script, there is an example (stub) provided for the available hooks for all products.

-entrypoint.sh (for example, to make subtle changes to a server profile).
+entrypoint.sh.
+For example, they can be used to make subtle changes to a server profile.

 .post extensions allow you to define custom scripts to be executed before or after any hook that is run in the container.
 You can include any custom